aknelli/bio/_posts/2018-03-15-welcome-to-jekyll.markdown

 To work in a technically challenging environment, provide cost-effective and timely solutions.

 **Experience Summary**
-Over `twenty years of IT` experience in implementing solutions in the area of Medical Countermeasures, Pension Benefits, Staffing Services.
+Over `twenty years of IT` experience in implementing solutions in the field of Medical Countermeasures, Pension Benefits, Staffing Services.
 Successfully designed and implemented business applications from conception to completion.

 **Technical Skills:**